Panfilov's Twenty-Eight Guardsmen: Background

-On 30 September 1941, the Wehrmacht commenced its offensive on Moscow.
+On 30 September 1941, the Wehrmacht began its offensive on Moscow.
 By mid-November, German units were only 100 kilometers away from the USSR's capital.

 The Red Army's 316th Rifle Division, a formation that consisted mostly of recruits from the Kazakh and Kirghiz Soviet Republics, commanded by General Ivan Panfilov, was a part of Konstantin Rokossovsky's 16th Army (Western Front).
 The division engaged in heavy fighting in October 1941 west of Volokolamsk, restraining the German offensive on Moscow.
 The division suffered heavy casualties but showed high morale and good fighting qualities.
 General Zhukov, the commander of the Western front, recommended that the division be given a Guards Division title and the Order of the Red Banner for its performance in the battles of 20—27 October.
 At the end of October the 316th division was forced out of Volokolamsk and took up positions eastward of the town.
 Only two battalions remained in the 1075th Rifle Regiment after the fighting in October, the 2nd and the 3rd; the 1st battalion was annihilated.
 It was believed that the 4th company of the 2nd battalion was also destroyed, so it was formed again, but a few days later remnants of the company managed to get out of the encirclement.
 The new 4th company (about 100 men from the former 1st battalion) was merged with the old one (about 30 men).
 Captain Gundilovich remained its commander and Vasily Klochkov its politruk.